Blotch3D/Blotch3D/readme.md

 parent sprite (or to an unmodified coordinate system if there is no parent) by assigning or altering the sprite's 'Matrix' member.
 There are many methods that let you easily set or change any of these attributes in a matrix.
-You can also easily combine the attributes of multiple matrices into a single matrix by 'multiplying' them (see below).
+For example, you can generate a rotation matrix from an angle value.
+You can also easily combine the attributes of multiple matrices into a single matrix by multiplying them (see below).

 When you change anything about a sprite's matrix, all its descendants (its subsprites, and their subsprites, etc.) automatically follow that